-17 SFI Research Centres have been funded to date, including 5 which were established as a result of the 2013 SFI Research Centres call - these are referred to throughout the call document as the 5 x 2013 Research Centres and were awarded funding to run from January 2015 to December 2020.
-In this current call, they now have the opportunity to apply for a second phase of funding (Phase 2) for the period January 2021 to December 2026.
+17 SFI Research Centres have been funded to date, including 5 which were established as a result of the 2016 SFI Research Centres call - these are referred to throughout the call document as the 5 \times 2016 Research Centres and were each awarded funding for 6-year periods.
+In this call, they will have the opportunity to apply for a second phase of funding (Phase 2).

-SFI Research Centres funded through the Phase 2 programme will be expected to contribute significantly to achieving SFI's goal, in partnership with its sister agencies and departments, of developing a dynamic research centre ecosystem that can evolve to meet the changing needs of industry and society.
+SFI Research Centres funded through the Phase 2 programme will be expected to contribute significantly towards achieving SFI's goal, in partnership with its sister agencies and departments, of developing a dynamic research centre ecosystem that can evolve to meet the changing needs of industry and society.
 As such, Centres funded for a second term are expected to integrate with other SFI- and non-SFI-funded Centres, where appropriate, to maximise capabilities, outputs and industry offerings.